 }

 { Urban centres, which usually concentrate jobs and urban infrastructure, have been systematically abandoned, with inner regions ($r\leq3$) experiencing density losses of as much as 4000 people/km$^2$ (Figure \ref{fig:brackets} a).
 In Mexico, the density in the central parts of the city decreased by around 1000 people/km$^2$, on average, between 1990 and 2020 (bold line in Figure \ref{fig:brackets} b).
-Looking at the averaged radial densities $\Delta \bar\sigma(\rem)$ shows that densification is not homogeneous across the whole urban region.
-Central regions lose density, but density recovers as larger disks include denser city regions, eventually increasing for large $r$ (Figure \ref{fig:brackets} b), before decreasing again.
-The national average reveals that most of the loss happened before 2010 (Figure \ref{fig:brackets}, insets), a difference that, as we show next, can be attributed to the difference in population growth rates before and after 2010, with growth rates between 2010 and 2020 being much lower than before. }
+The averaged radial densities $\Delta \bar\sigma(\rem)$ show that densification is not homogeneous across the entire urban region.
+Central regions lose density, but it recovers as larger disks include denser city regions, eventually increasing for large $r$, before decreasing again (Figure \ref{fig:brackets} b).
+The national average reveals that most of the loss happened before 2010 (Figure \ref{fig:brackets}, insets).
+This difference, as shown in the next section, can be attributed to differences in population growth rates before and after 2010, with growth rates between 2010 and 2020 much lower than before. }